 When they actually check LinkedIn, what they want to see |

+If your business works with people across different time zones, things get complicated fast.
 Smart businesses create content that flows naturally across time zones, treating their global audience like interconnected markets instead of completely separate groups.
-Your LinkedIn schedule needs to account for cultural differences in how people use professional platforms, not just time differences.

 Keep a healthy mix of scheduled and live posts.
 Real time content signals that your page is active and responsive, and it helps you react to industry news or trending topics.